Eknah/Forradia/README.md

 * Freeglut Development Library: [freeglut-MSVC.zip](https://www.transmissionzero.co.uk/files/software/development/GLUT/freeglut-MSVC.zip)

 **Note:**
-The project is configurated to locate headers and libs in subfolders at C:/, if you change these locations, please change the paths accordingly in *CMakeLists.txt*.
+The project is configurated to locate headers and libraries in subfolders at C:/, if you change these locations, please change the paths accordingly in *CMakeLists.txt*.

 **Run in PowerShell**